The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Dark Is Not Evil: Has the appearance of a demon, yet he's one of the nicest heroes in Marvel Universe.

 - Depending on the Writer: Quite a few things, most notably his religiousness.
 Writers also tend go back and forth on whether he's supposed to be a well adjusted Fun Personified Nice Guy or a Sad Clown who secretly suffers from a case of Germanic Depression.
+And hes one the more consistent characters in the X-men lineup.

 - Does Not Like Shoes: The unique shape of his feet make most shoes uncomfortable at best.
 They would probably also interfere with his climbing and wall crawling abilities.